hoangannguyen26/simple_interpreter/README.md

 + Add a new AST (Abstract Syntax Tree) node for new `statement` in /Ast directory.
 + Update the the interpreter to handle the logic for new `statement`:
+  + add a new visitor function for the new statement.
+  + implement the logic of this statement in its visiter funtion.